AWBZ

-The Algemene Wet Bijzondere Ziektekosten ("general law on exceptional medical expenses"), often known by the acronym AWBZ, is a Dutch health care law that first came into effect in 1968.
-It aims to provide general insurance covering the Dutch population against special health care needs.
-AWBZ is mainly aimed at financing 'care', as opposed to 'cure', which is mainly financed by insurers regulated by the Zorgverzekeringswet.
-It finances most of the healthcare expenditures.
+The Algemene Wet Bijzondere Ziektekosten ("general law on exceptional medical expenses"), often known by the acronym AWBZ, was a Dutch health care law that first came into effect in 1968 and was repealed and replaced in 2015 by the Wet Langdurige Zorg ("long-term care act").
+It aimed to provide general insurance covering the Dutch population against special health care needs.
+AWBZ was mainly aimed at financing 'care', as opposed to 'cure', which was mainly financed by insurers regulated by the Zorgverzekeringswet.
+It financed most of the healthcare expenditures.